GRCDEV/ArduSim/help/usage.md

 ### 2.3 Results

 When the multicopter ends the experiment it should land.
 On simulation, the user had the option to store flight information or not, but in this case the data is always stored in the same folder where ArduSim is running once the multicopter lands.

+## 3 INI configuration file

+As explained before, a file *ardusim.ini* must be beside the ArduSim executable *.jar* file to provide parameters to the program.
+If not found, default parameters are used and the behavior of ArduSim could be different from desired.

+The current list of parameters is:

+* Global parameters:
+    * *MEASURECPU*.
+Measure CPU usage during the experiment.
+    * *VERBOSELOGGING*.
+Verbose logging to ArduSim window and console.
+    * *VERBOSESTORE*.
+Allows to store additional files at will.
+* PCCompanion-to-realUAV and realUAV-to-realUAV communication parameters:
+    * *BROADCASTIP*.
+The IP must be the broadcast address of the network configured on the Raspberry Pi.
+    * *BROADCASTPORT*.
+Port where the PC Companion can listen to supervise the protocol communications among real UAVs.
+The PC Companion can even interact with the multicopters with the functions "Copter.sendBroadcastMessage(byte[])" and "Copter.receiveMessage(int)".
+    * *COMPUTERPORT*.
+Port where the PC Companion receives coordination messages from the UAVs.
+    * *UAVPORT*.
+Port where the UAV receives coordination messages from the PC Companion.
+* **MANDATORY** parameters when running in real UAVs:
+    * *UAVPROTOCOL*.
+Protocol to be deployed.
+    * *UAVSPEED*.
+Maximum planned speed of the multicopter.
+* Optional parameters when running in real UAVs:
+    * *SERIALPORT*.
+Raspberry Pi serial port the flight controller is connected to.
+    * *BAUDRATE*.
+Baud rate of the serial link.
+    * *BATTERYCELLS*.
+Number of cells of the LiPo battery.
+    * *BATTERYCAPACITY*.
+Battery capacity (mAh).